karneh/mediationmonitor.github.io/index.md

 <details>
   <summary>Set Up</summary>

-We chose to position the accelerometer directly overtop the heart *Figure 2.a* in hopes of being able to capture the heartbeat (the accelerations from the heartbeat will be of much smaller magnitude than breathing).
+We chose to position the accelerometer directly overtop the heart *Figure 2.a* in hopes of being able to capture the heartbeat (the accelerations from the heartbeat will be of a smaller magnitude than breathing).
 This placement will allow the monitoring of breath and heart rate and will minimize other unwanted sensor movements like someone flexing their abs or moving their neck.
 This position will also record near-zero angular velocities as almost all of the acceleration is normal to the phone.

 <figure>
   <div style="display:flex; justify-content:center;">